-- Symptom onset occurs after surfacing or, in some extreme exposures, well into ascent. - driving to altitude after diving). - may be subtle or obvious. - Multiple areas of the body may be involved.
+- Symptom onset occurs after surfacing or, in some extreme exposures, well into ascent. - Factors contributing to bubble formation include the degree of supersaturation (the amount of excess inert gas), rapid ascent and decreasing ambient pressure (such as when flying or driving to altitude after diving). - The development of DCS symptoms may differ substantially among individuals; symptoms may be subtle or obvious. - Multiple areas of the body may be involved.